inspatiallabs/inspatial-kit-doc/1. graphical-user-interface/styling 🟢/introduction.md

 > - **Variant Authority**: The precedence system that determines which styles win when multiple approaches are combined.
 > - **Cross-Style Composition**: Advanced pattern where one component's styles react to another component's settings.
 > - **Reactive Style**: Styles that automatically update when your application state changes.
+> - **Shaders**: Programs/Styles that run on the GPU to control advanced visual effects, such as lighting, gradients etc...

 ## Getting Started